You can’t grow a business with broke customers

 .

-These are people who see the value in our work and are willing to invest in our services.
+These people see the value in our work and are willing to invest in our services.

 .